Bali tourist scams

 How to avoid: Check out reviews of bars beforehand, or check the source of the alcohol from the bartenders themselves.

-2. Women renting out sarongs for a fee when you can get them for free
+3. Women renting out sarongs for a fee when you can get them FOC

 It’s common knowledge to dress appropriately whenever you’re visiting a temple.
 That means no shorts or skirts above knee level, and no tops that expose the shoulders as well.
 Because of this, you might find yourself being badgered by numerous women to rent a sarong for a fee when it’s actually provided for free by the official temple staff.

-How to avoid: The best way to avoid being hassled by them is to come dressed in a long skirt/loose-fitting pants and a shirt.
+How to avoid: The best way to avoid being hassled by them is to come prepared by dressing in a long skirt/loose-fitting pants and a shirt.

 At some tourist sites like Goa Gajah, you’ll find a horde of locals hanging around the entrance offering you a free tour.
 They might be pushy and latch onto you, and near the exit, they’ll ask you for a donation – often with the most pitiful face they can muster.